KhaineVulpana/BicameralMind/docs/Bicameral_Mind_Handoff.md

 Reframing

-“What if the pattern is wrong?”
+"What if the pattern is wrong?"

 Characteristics: